Washington State Route 821: Route description

 Further north of the ranch is the parking lot for the Umtanum Creek Recreation Area, with a network of hiking trails connected via a footbridge over the Yakima River.
 After completing a series of hairpin turns along the narrowest section of the valley, SR 821 is rejoined by the railroad and enters the wide Kittitas Valley near several vineyards.
 The highway turns east at Helen McCabe State Park onto Thrall Road and crosses Wilson Creek before terminating at a partial cloverleaf interchange with I-82 and US 97.
 From the junction, Canyon Road continues north along the railroad to an interchange with I-90 and into downtown Ellensburg.

 SR 821 is designated as the Yakima River Canyon Scenic Byway by the state government, recognizing its natural beauty and recreational opportunities.
 The byway is visited by 1.1 million drivers annually, of which a third visit recreational areas and campgrounds along the route.
 The canyon was formed approximately 10 million years ago through the erosion of rocks formed by basalt lava flows.
 The byway passes through shrub-steppe habitats that are home to trout, bighorn sheep, mule deer, and a variety of visiting or permanent bird species.
 An interpretive center for the byway was planned to be constructed at Helen McCabe State Park at the north entrance of the byway, using funding from the county government and the Federal Highway Administration, but was cancelled in 2015.

-SR 821 is maintained by the Washington State Department of Transportation (WSDOT), which conducts an annual survey on the state's highways to measure traffic volume in terms of average annual daily traffic.
+SR 821 is maintained by the Washington State Department of Transportation (WSDOT), which conducts an annual survey on the state's highways to measure traffic volume in terms of annual average daily traffic.
 The highway's daily vehicle counts range from a minimum of 1,100 vehicles at its northern terminus to a maximum of 5,100 at its southern terminus.
 SR 821 generally consists of two lanes with a width of 11 ft, with occasional shoulders, and a posted speed limit of 50 mph.
 Sections of the highway are closed for day-long events that are held annually, including a cattle drive in January or February, a marathon and bicycle tour in the spring, and a heritage tractor run in the summer.